Here is how the Domestic Program works in Haiti.

 After his vasectomy, each patient is offered the opportunity to become a Facilitator.
 If he would like to, he is given a number of brochures with his name on them.
 He is paid a “Facilitator fee” for each patient who returns with his brochure and undergoes a vasectomy.
 It is NSVI’s way of reimbursing vasectomy clients for the time they devote to educating other men about vasectomy.

-For payment, Dr. Mesadieu must send a Case Log and Payment Ledger (above) to an NSVI Board Member by e-mail.
-Along with this Vasectomy Payment Log, Dr. Mesadieu must also submit to NSVI via email a Vasectomy Patient Log:
+For payment, Drs.
+Mesadieu and Saint-Vil must send a Case Log and Payment Ledger (above) to an NSVI Board Member by e-mail.
+Along with this Vasectomy Payment Log, they must also submit to NSVI via email a Vasectomy Patient Log:

 This Patient Log assures NSVI that proper criteria are being followed (as yet, no vasectomies on young men with fewer than 2 children) and provides data about the demographics of men seeking vasectomy in Haiti.

-Upon receipt of both Logs, NSVI transfers to Dr. Mesadieu (via Western Union) 2800 goud for each vasectomy performed.
-When working at his own ULS Clinic, Dr. Mesadieu keeps the Surgeon fee for himself, uses the Facility fee to buy supplies for his ULS Clinic, and distributes the rest to Patients, Facilitators, and his Nurse and Educator.
+Upon receipt of both Logs, NSVI transfers to Dr. Mesadieu or Dr. Saint-Vil (via Western Union) 2800 goud for each vasectomy performed.
+When working at their own clinics, the doctors keep the Surgeon fee for themselves, use the Facility fee to buy supplies, and distribute the rest to Patients, Facilitators, and their Nurses and Educators.